southern-cross-ai/cross-lingual-ai/README.md

-# SouthernCrossTransAI
+# SouthernCrossAI

-Welcome to SouthernCrossTransAI, an innovative neural network-based translation model developed under the auspices of the SouthernCross AI community.
+Welcome to CrossLingualAI, an innovative neural network-based translation model developed under the auspices of the SouthernCross AI community.
 Our project aims to bridge language barriers and facilitate seamless communication across different languages using cutting-edge artificial intelligence techniques.

 ## About The Project